 Would they always be able to contain the danger? (i.e. Sufficient numbers to deal with foreseeable circumstances.)

-Are staff clear about how to call for the police?
+Are staff clear about how and when to call for the police?

 Is the Reception Desk telephone set with a ‘one button’ dial up for 999 emergencies?